deepgram/content/articles/en/community/optimizing-tts-acronym-pronunciation-1340352211200252640.md

 2. **Customized Pronunciation:** Utilize TTS prompting techniques to adjust pronunciation settings.
 For detailed methods, explore Deepgram's [TTS Prompting Guide](https://developers.deepgram.com/docs/text-to-speech-prompting).

-3. **API Features:** Leverage API parameters to fine-tune pronunciation settings.
-Check available parameters in the [Deepgram TTS REST API documentation](https://developers.deepgram.com/docs/tts-rest).

-4. **Testing and Iteration:** Regularly test how acronyms are pronounced in your specific application context and iterate over the inputs or settings to reach the desired output.
+3. **Testing and Iteration:** Regularly test how acronyms are pronounced in your specific application context and iterate over the inputs or settings to reach the desired output.

 ## Conclusion